Understanding and Governing Sustainable Tourism Mobility

 Written by leading academics from a range of disciplinary backgrounds and regions this ground breaking volume is essential reading for all those interested in the effective governance of tourism’s contribution to climate change now and in the future.

 1. Why tourism mobility behaviours must change Scott A. Cohen, James E.S.
 Higham, Paul Peeters and Stefan Gössling Section 1: Psychological understandings of climate change and tourism mobilities 2.
 Identity and tourism mobility: An exploration of the attitude-behaviour gap Julia F. Hibbert, Janet E. Dickinson, Stefan Gössling and Susanna Curtin 3.
 Happiness and limits to sustainable tourism mobility: A new conceptual model Yael Ram, Jeroen Nawijn and Paul Peeters 4.
 Air travellers’ willingness to donate frequent flyer points for charitable purposes: A Scandinavian case study Eljas Johansson and Stefan Gössling 5.
 Sociological barriers to developing sustainable discretionary air travel behaviour Scott A. Cohen, James E.S.
 Higham and Arianne C. Reis 6.
 ZMET: A psychological approach to understanding unsustainable tourism mobility Catheryn Khoo-Lattimore and Bruce Prideaux 7.
 The attitude-behaviour gap and the role of information in influencing sustainable mobility in mega-events Acácia C.M.
 Malhado, Lindemberg Medeiros de Araujo and Rainer Rothfuss Section 2: Behavioural aspects of climate change and tourism mobilities 8.
 Carbon offsetting: Motives for participation and impacts on travel behaviour Eke Eijgelaar and Danny de Kinderen 9.
 Understanding temporal rhythms and travel behaviour at destinations: Potential ways to achieve more sustainable travel Janet E. Dickinson, Viachaslau Filimonau, Tom Cherrett, Nigel Davies, Sarah Norgate, Chris Speed and Chris Winstanley 10.
 Individual life-style as determinant for sustainable tourism mobility: A transport planning perspective Werner Gronau 11.
 Developing a long term global tourism transport model using a behavioural approach: Implications for sustainable tourism policy making Paul Peeters 12.
 Promoting public transport in tourism Diem-Trinh Le-Klähn, C. Micheal Hall and Regina Gerike 13.
 Understanding tourists’ perception of distance: A key to reducing the environmental impacts of tourism mobility Gunvor Riber Larsen and Jo W. Guiver Section 3: Governance and policies based upon psychological, behavioural and social mechanisms 14.
-Towards a new framework for communicating climate change Sander van der Linden 14.
+Towards a New Model for Communicating Climate Change Sander van der Linden 14.
 Framing behavioural approaches to understanding and governing sustainable tourism consumption: Beyond neoliberalism, “nudging” and “green growth”?
 C. Michael Hall 15.
 New governance models for behaviour change in tourism mobilities: A research agenda Stefan Gössling, Paul Peeters, James E.S.
 Higham and Scott A. Cohen

 Scott A. Cohen is a senior lecturer in the School of Hospitality and Tourism Management at the University of Surrey, UK.
 He primarily researches sociological and consumer behaviour issues in tourism, leisure and mobility contexts, with a particular interest in the impacts of air travel on climate change.